CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Syntax: .hsa_pgmrsrc1 VALUE

 This pseudo-op must be inside kernel configuration (`.config`) and can ben used only if LLVM version is 4.0.0 or later.
-Defines value of the PGMRSRC1 in kernel HSA configuration.
+Define value of the PGMRSRC1 in kernel HSA configuration.

 ### .hsa_pgmrsrc2

 Syntax: .hsa_pgmrsrc2 VALUE

 This pseudo-op must be inside kernel configuration (`.config`) and can ben used only if LLVM version is 4.0.0 or later.
-Defines value of the PGMRSRC2 in kernel HSA configration.
+Define value of the PGMRSRC2 in kernel HSA configration.
 If dimensions is set then bits that controls dimension setup will be ignored.
 SCRATCH_EN bit will be ignored.